📝 DOCUMENTATION

 Since condition checks are performed continuously in real time, lookup tables are cached in Redis to optimize performance:

-- payment_methods: Only ID of method bank transfer and bank name ACB
+: Only ID of method bank transfer and bank name ACBdiamond_customers

 Batch Flow